Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### Prerequisites
 You need to have [Python](https://www.python.org/downloads/) 3.9 or higher and [PostgreSQL](https://www.postgresql.org/download/) installed.
 Please make sure that you tick
 "Add python.exe to PATH" during your Python installation.<br>
+> ⚠️ **Attention!**<br>
+> Keep in mind, that Python 3.13 is still very new and can have bugs.
+I would recommend using the latest Python 3.12 for
+> now.

-If you want to use instant autoupdate from the master branch, you have to install [GIT](https://git-scm.com/download/win) and make sure the ```git```-command is in your PATH.
+If you want to use instant autoupdate from the master branch, you have to install [Git for Windows](https://git-scm.com/download/win) and make sure the ```git```-command is in your PATH.

 ### Discord Setup
 The bot needs a unique Token per installation.
 This one can be obtained at http://discord.com/developers <br/>